The Houston Lawyer

 The committee is responsible for the editing and publishing of the magazine in cooperation with the HBA staff and sets editorial policies and procedures as approved by the HBA Board of Directors.

-Click here to visit The Houston Lawyer‘s web site and read the digital copy for free.
+Click here to visit The Houston Lawyer‘s website and read the digital copy of the latest issue.

-Click here for further reading resources for the September-October 2020 issue on Criminal Justice Reform.
+Click here for further reading resources on race, justice, and equality.

 Anna Archer, U.S. District Court for the Southern District of Texas

 Legal Trends: Koby Wilbanks, Murrah & Killough PLLC

 Committee & Section Spotlights: Kimberly Chojnacki, Baker Donelson